 Use htop to Monitor and Control Processes

 Htop uses function keys and arrow keys to navigate, sort, and control processes.
-Additionally, the interface supports both keyboard shortcuts and mouse interaction.
-For quick reference, press F1 inside htop anytime to access the built-in help screen.
+The interface also responds to mouse clicks for column sorting and process selection.
+Press F1 inside htop at any time to open the built-in help screen.

 Launch htop